Siroopfles/NovaPort/NOVA_SYSTEM_ARCHITECTURE.md

 - **User & Environment:** The `User` interacts with the system through a `Roo Code Execution Environment` (like the VS Code extension), which is responsible for activating the appropriate AI modes.
 - **Nova System Core:** The `Nova-Orchestrator` is the central point of contact, delegating entire project phases to `Lead Modes`.
 These Leads, in turn, break down phases into atomic sub-tasks for their teams of `Specialized Modes`.
-- **Data & Knowledge Layer:** All modes interact with the `Context Portal (ConPort)`, the system's central memory.
-ConPort utilizes `SQLite` for structured data and `ChromaDB` for vector embeddings, enabling powerful semantic search and Retrieval Augmented Generation (RAG).
+- **Data & Knowledge Layer:** All modes interact with the `NovaPort-MCP Server`, the system's central memory.
+NovaPort-MCP utilizes `SQLite` for structured data and `ChromaDB` for vector embeddings, enabling powerful semantic search and Retrieval Augmented Generation (RAG).

 ```mermaid
 graph TD